-- 2 This Standard applies to all inventories, except: - (a) work in progress arising under construction contracts, including directly related service contracts (see Ind AS 11, Construction Contracts); - (b) financial instruments (Ind AS 32, Financial Instruments: Presentation and Ind AS 109, Financial Instruments and); and - (c) biological assets (ie living animals or plants) related to agricultural activity and agricultural produce at the point of harvest (See Ind AS 41, Agriculture). - 3 This Standard does not apply to the measurement of inventories held by: - (a) producers of agricultural and forest products, agricultural produce after harvest, and minerals and mineral products, to the extent that they are measured at net realisable value in accordance with well-established practices in those industries.
-When such inventories are measured at net realisable value, changes in that value are recognised in profit or loss in the period of the change. - (b) commodity broker-traders who measure their inventories at fair value less costs to sell.
-When such inventories are measured at fair value less costs to sell, changes in fair value less costs to sell are recognised in profit or loss in the period of the change.
+- 2 This Standard applies to all inventories, except: - (a) Omitted - (b) financial instruments (Ind AS 32, Financial Instruments: Presentation and Ind AS 109, Financial Instruments); and - (c) biological assets (ie living animals or plants) related to agricultural activity and agricultural produce at the point of harvest (See Ind AS 41, Agriculture). - This Standard does not apply to the measurement of inventories held by: - (a) producers of agricultural and forest products, agricultural produce after harvest, and minerals and mineral products, to the extent that they are measured at net realisable value in accordance with well-established practices in those industries.
+When such inventories are measured at net realisable value, changes in that value are recognised in profit or loss in the period of the change.

 This Ind AS was notified vide G.S.R.
 111(E) dated 16th February, 2015 and was amended vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
+365(E) dated 30th March, 2016, G.S.R.
+310(E) dated 28th March, 2018 and G.S.R.
+273(E) dated 30th March, 2019.

-1 Substituted vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
-Prior to substitution, subparagraph read as under:
+&lt;sup>1 Refer Appendix 1.
+Substituted vide Notification No. G.S.R.
+365(E) dated 30th March, 2016 and omitted vide Notification No. G.S.R.
+310(E) dated 28th March, 2018.